AdobeDocs/app-builder/faq.md

 # Frequently Asked Questions

-- Q: How do I get access to Adobe Custom Applications?
+- Q: How do I get access to Project Firefly?
-- A: Please refer to [How to Get Access to Adobe Custom Applications](overview/getting_access.md).
+- A: Please refer to [How to Get Access to Project Firefly](overview/getting_access.md).